tektechnologies/Instructor-Prep/101/LectureReadME.md

 | 2:15pm | 30min | LECTURE What is a “software developer”?  |

 #  - Instructor.
-What do you think would be good coverage of what a modern day app dev is?
+What do you think would be good coverage of what a modern day app developer        is?
 What is something that I should not forget to talk about?
+        30 minutes on what is a modern developer.

 | 2:45pm | 15min | BREAK.  |